Agent-State Construction with Auxiliary Inputs: Particle Filtering for Auxiliary Inputs

 We compare our particle-filter-based auxiliary inputs to other agent-state functions for Modified Compass World and RockSample in Figures~\ref{fig:compass_results} and~\ref{fig:rocksample_results} respectively.
 The particle filtering-based agent (orange, labelled as ``Auxiliary Inputs'') is compared to three baseline agents: An agent using only observations (teal, labelled as ``Observations''), an agent which uses an LSTM to learn its agent-state function (yellow, labelled as ``LSTM''), and an agent that uses the ground-truth environment state (blue, labelled as ``Ground-truth'').

 In these figures, we plot the online returns during training over environment steps.
 All experimental results shown report the mean (solid lines) and standard error to the mean (shaded region) over 30 runs.
+Standard error to the mean is shaded but too small to be visible.
 Hyperparameters for each algorithm were selected based on a sweep.
 In these experiments, all agents utilize similar neural network architectures as their function approximator.
 Further details of the experimental setup and hyperparameters swept can be found in Appendix~\ref{appx:ParticleFiltering}.
-Further details of the particle filter and this agent-state function for each environment in this section can be found in Appendix~\ref{appx:pf_algorithm}.
+Further details of the particle filter and the agent-state function for each environment in this section can be found in Appendix~\ref{appx:pf_algorithm}.
 We also perform ablation studies over the RockSample half efficiency distance and LSTM-input action concatenation in Appendix~\ref{appx:pf_ablation}.

 The agents acting on observations (and not ground-truth state) must first resolve their partial observability in both environments.
 We first consider the learnt policies from both the LSTM and particle filter agent states in Modified Compass World.
 The agents first move forward until they see a wall color.
 Seeing this wall color resolves one of their position coordinates, and allows the agent to navigate towards the west wall.
 The agent then traverses either up or down, periodically checking the color of the west wall until they can resolve the other position coordinate, and get to the goal.
 This resolving of coordinates is \textit{implicitly} represented as elements of the distribution over state going to 0.
 In RockSample, using an approximate belief state as auxiliary inputs is particularly useful because these auxiliary inputs allow the agent to learn a policy that takes into account the uncertainty of the rocks in the current time step.
 The agent will traverse closer to a rock before checking whether the rock is good or bad since accuracy of the check decreases with distance.